 - Income from intellectual property rights held and any agreements to share in royalties related to those rights, if income is received from any entity other than the university;

-- Outside activities and financial interests of family members if they could reasonably appear to affect decisions or actions related to the employee’s university responsibilities.
-Executive officers, employees involved in procurement transactions of $15,000 or more, and employees involved in contract management must report all of the above categories of outside activities and financial interests for family members as well.
+- Outside activities and financial interests of family members if they could reasonably appear to affect decisions or actions related to the employee’s university responsibilities or the employee’s professional training or expertise;

 - Any other activity, regardless of compensation, that would reasonably appear to create a conflict of interest or a conflict of commitment.

 A financial disclosure statement must be submitted online on the form (Online Financial Disclosure Statement Form) maintained by the Office of Executive Vice President & Chief Academic Officer ("EVP/CAO") on behalf of the Institutional Conflict of Interest Committee (ICOIC).
 The financial disclosure statement should be submitted not later than the 30th day after initial university employment.
 Following this initial report, a financial disclosure should be submitted annually not later than March 31, and within 30 days after acquiring a new financial interest that requires disclosure.